All the latest from the BTSC family of Pittsburgh Steelers podcasts, Wednesday edition

 With that being said and typed, enjoy the shows below with a brief description of each broadcasted episode.

-The Steelers Draft Fix: Draft Grades & what the Steelers could have done differently
+The Steelers Draft Fix: Getting excited about the Steelers 2022 Draft Class

-The leadup to the Steelers Draft was months in the making.
-So much was analyzed, hoped for and speculated on.
-Now, it’s time to break it all down.
+There have been diverse reactions to the Steelers 2022 Draft.
+Some are apprehensive about the new Men of Steel, But others are starting to really get warm to the new players.
 Join Jeremy Betz and Andrew Wilbar as they sift through the 2022 Draft.
 All of this and more on BTSC’s Steelers Draft Fix.

 Check out the rundown of the show: